-AHC recognises that raising a concern and reporting an allegation can be a difficult decision to make through fear of reprisals from those responsible for the alleged poor practice.
+The Hive Foundation recognises that raising a concern and reporting an allegation can be a difficult decision to make through fear of reprisals from those responsible for the alleged poor practice.
 If an individual believes what they say is or may be true, they should have no reason to fear reporting their concern as a duty of care to the child, young person or vulnerable adult concerned.

-Where concerns are raised in good faith, AHC will offer full support to the whistle-blower and will not tolerate any resulting bullying, harassment or victimisation whatsoever.
+Where concerns are raised in good faith, the hive foundation will offer full support to the whistle-blower and will not tolerate any resulting bullying, harassment or victimisation whatsoever.
 If this does occur, any perpetrators will be dealt with under Club disciplinary policy/procedures, which may result in possible expulsion from the club.